 Chris from tonebase shares TEN essential nail tips that will make you the envy of all your guitar friends.
 Read on for his take on shaping, maintaining, and strengthening your nails, ideas gathered from almost twenty years as a classical guitarist.
-Watch instructional videos & receive personalized feedback from the artists featured in this post including Bill Kanengiser, Thomas Viloteau, and Marco Tamayo, exclusively on tonebase.
+Watch instructional videos & receive personalized feedback from the artists featured in this post including Bill Kanengiser, Thomas Viloteau, and Marco Tamayo, exclusively on tonebase Guitar.

 1. Find a nail shape that works for YOU, not everyone else